laroche/tastyworks-pnl/README.md

 custom period of time and download it as csv file.)

 Newest entries in the csv file should be on the top and it should contain the complete history over all years.
+(You can at most download data for a year, so for several years you have to download into several files and combine them into one file with a texteditor.)
 The csv file has the following first line:

 <code>
 Date/Time,Transaction Code,Transaction Subcode,Symbol,Buy/Sell,Open/Close,Quantity,Expiration Date,Strike,Call/Put,Price,Fees,Amount,Description,Account Reference